ozgurCEN/ML-Practices/Recommendation Models/Add-hoc Model with Spark/README.md

 #### This is an add-hoc model which I created as an example of recommender systems.

 ### Dataset
-ml-100k
+ml-100k movie ranks dataset.

-You can download it from https://grouplens.org/datasets/movielens/100k/
+You can download the dataset from https://grouplens.org/datasets/movielens/100k/

 ### Model Description